 In the same manner that one Lego after another adds up to some pretty amazing plastic sculptures, when trying to purchase Legos, one dollar after another quickly adds up to a fairly big dent in your gift budget.
-That said, Legos are like apple pie and baseball–they are an American institution.
+That said, LEGO are like apple pie and baseball–they are an American institution.
 To let price stand in the way of what constitutes, perhaps, the greatest gift in a child’s life is to not understand the impact Legos has on young imaginations.
-That said, spending hundreds upon hundreds of dollars on one Lego set is often not an option.
+That said, spending hundreds upon hundreds of dollars on one LEGO set is often not an option.

 Many Lego sets are gargantuan sets with intricate models and thousands of pieces.
 For younger children, the Great Vehicles Race Plane offers them the opportunity to enjoy Legos with a smaller–yet equally fun–build option, in this case, a race plane.

 With 89 pieces, the plane is complex enough to take some time and will provide a child some sense of accomplishment.

 Additionally, the fun plane is certain to lift any child’s imagination into the clouds.
 The figurine pilot fits easily into the cockpit, and the clear windshield allows your child to identify with the pilot as this red, black, and yellow plane zooms through the air.
 With just a flick of the finger, the propeller is off and spinning, and there are a variety of stylish decals for flair.